tokio-rs/website/content/docs/getting-started/runtime-model.md

 Executors are responsible for repeatedly calling `poll` on a task until `Ready` is returned.
 There are many different ways to do this.
-For example, the [`current_thread`] executor will block the current thread and loop through all spawned tasks, calling poll on them. [`CpuPool`] schedules tasks across a thread pool.
+For example, the [`CurrentThread`] executor will block the current thread and loop through all spawned tasks, calling poll on them. [`ThreadPool`] schedules tasks across a thread pool.
+This is also the default executor used by the [runtime][rt].

 All tasks **must** be spawned on an executor or no work will be performed.